marianelia-g/se_project_aroundtheus/README.md

 ## Plan on improving the project

-The next major update will utilize basic Javascript and DOM to increase the user interaction experience with the web page.
+The next major update will utilize basic Javascript to increase the user interaction experience with the web page.

 ## Site Live at: